Medical School Acceptance Rates: How Many Applicants Get In

 If you’re an exceptional candidate with a stellar GPA and MCAT score and plenty of research and clinical experience under your belt, acceptance rates do not need to be your primary focus.
 If, however, you have a couple of significant weak areas on your application, acceptance rates do become a more critical consideration.

 We recommend you apply to at least 25 medical schools, a mix of safety, target, and reach schools.
 Acceptance rates can help you determine where each medical school fits on your list.
 Harvard Medical School is a reach even for highly qualified candidates.
-Johns Hopkins is also quite competitive, as their acceptance rate in 2024 was 2.1%.
+Johns Hopkins is also quite competitive, with an acceptance rate of 2.1% in 2024.

 Less prestigious medical programs located in your own state are a good idea to include in your safety schools, as most medical programs favor in-state applicants, which we’ll touch on below.